robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-3-ect-related-early-career-framework-strands.md

 _5h.
 Making use of well-designed resources (e.g. textbooks)._

 _5i.
-Planning to connect new content with pupils' existing knowledge or providing additional pre-teaching if pupils lack critical knowledge._
+Planning to connect new content with pupils’ existing knowledge or providing additional pre-teaching if pupils lack critical knowledge._

 _5j.
 Building in additional practice or removing unnecessary expositions._